 26. Offer Services on Fiverr

-Fiverr allows anyone to offer virtually any sort of random service to the world.
+Fiverr allows anyone to offer virtually any sort of random service to the world and is the ultimate online portal of people offering their side hustle jobs.
 It could be anything from shooting simple and short video testimonials, logo designs, article writing, or even shouting out businesses, products, etc on your social media.

 Services start at $5 — thus the name — but can include extras that raise the price considerably.
 I’ve hired on Fiverr in the past and have found it to be great for a wide range of diverse services that simply aren’t available elsewhere.